Yanxin-Ye/TASTE/README.md

 Joyce Ho, and Jimeng Sun.
 "TASTE: Temporal and Static Tensor Factorization for Phenotyping Electronic Health Records."
 ACM CHIL 2020.
 ```

-# In Memory of Ardavan (Ari) Afshar

-Ari is a good mentor in directing us with this project.
-It is really sad to see a good person not around any more.
-RIP Ari, you will be missed.
-[Kudoboard](https://www.kudoboard.com/boards/7Rxs5p8Q)

 ### Code description